deis/deis/docs/managing_deis/controller_settings.rst

-/deis/database/name                       database name (set by database) /deis/database/user                       database user (set by database) /deis/database/password                   database password (set by database)
+/deis/database/name                       database name (set by database) /deis/database/user                       database user (set by database) /deis/database/password                   database password (set by database) /deis/registry/host                       host of the registry component (set by registry) /deis/registry/port                       port of the registry component (set by registry) /deis/registry/protocol                   protocol of the registry component (set by registry)
 ====================================      ======================================================

 Using a custom controller image